Chris Hill (businessman)

-Christopher Frederick Hill (born June 1971) is a British businessman.
-He is CEO of Hargreaves Lansdown, a financial services company which is a constituent of the FTSE 100 Index.
+Christopher Frederick Hill (born 5 June 1971) is a British businessman.
+He was CEO of Hargreaves Lansdown, a financial services company which is a constituent of the FTSE 250 Index.

 Early life

 Hill was educated at Cheltenham College, then earned a degree in modern history from Keble College, Oxford.

 Career

 Before joining Hargreaves, Hill was employed as chief financial officer (CFO) by Travelex UK Ltd, CFO and executive director by IG Group Holdings Plc, finance director by VWR International LLC, a principal by Arthur Andersen LLP and a principal by General Electric International Operations.

 In September 2016, it was announced that Ian Gorham would step down as CEO of Hargreaves Lansdown by September 2017, and would be succeeded by Hill.